iPaper/ipaper.github.io/pages/javascript-api--advanced-usage.md

     {% include warning.html content="If `data-ipaper` attribute is not added, then the default API instance will simply select the **first** `<iframe>` containing a flipbook that reports back, presenting a race condition. **We cannot guarantee that this is always the first visible flipbook on the page.**" %}

-2. **Instantiate APIs for subsequent flipbooks.** Subsequent flipbooks will need to added to manually instantiated API constructor manually.
-The API constructor is exposed via the `_iPaperAPI` (note the preceeding underscore character), and a new instance can be created on an `<iframe>` element by passing the element as the first argument:
+2. **Instantiate APIs for subsequent flipbooks.** Subsequent flipbooks will need to have their APIs manually instantiated.
+The constructor is exposed via the `_iPaperAPI` (note the preceeding underscore character), and a new instance can be created on an `<iframe>` element by passing the element as the first argument:

     ```js
     var anotherIPaper = document.getElementById('another-flipbook')